SoftwareHeritage/swh-lister/swh/lister/maven/README.md

 The best option in our opinion is to go with the Maven Indexer, for it is the most complete listing available (notably for the biggest repository by far: maven central).

-[i](#sdendnote1anc)Maven repository’s Terms of Service: [https://repo1.maven.org/terms.html](https://repo1.maven.org/terms.html)

 ## Maven indexes conversion

 [Maven-Indexer](https://maven.apache.org/maven-indexer/) is a (thick) wrapper around lucene.
 It parses the repository and stores documents, fields and terms in an index.
 One can extract the lucene index from a maven index using the command: `java -jar indexer-cli-5.1.1.jar --unpack nexus-maven-repository-index.gz --destination test --type full`.
 Note however that 5.1.1 is an old version of maven indexer; newer versions of the maven indexer won't work on the central indexes.

-[Clue](https://maven.apache.org/maven-indexer/) is a CLI tool to read lucene indexes, and version 6.2.0 works with our maven indexes.
+[Clue](https://github.com/javasoze/clue) is a CLI tool to read lucene indexes, and version 6.2.0 works with our maven indexes.
 One can use the following command to export the index to text: `java -jar clue-6.2.0-1.0.0.jar maven/central-lucene-index/ export central_export text`.

 The exported text file looks like this: